City Guide to Bucharest, Romania: Part 2 | Public Transportation

 - Some taxi and Uber drivers will undoubtedly know English, making it easier to communicate.
 However, taxis won’t necessarily be able to rely on an app for your destinations address, so it’s a good idea to have the address written out ahead of time.
 At one point, going to the train station, we were able to communicate to our Taxi driver by making a “Choo-Choo” train noise.
 Hey, whatever it takes, right?
 Be creative!

-- We highly recommend that you have international calling or international data and VOIP on your phone, we use Google Fi (yes, it even works on iPhones!).
+- We highly recommend that you have international calling or international data and VOIP on your phone, we use Google's Project Fi (yes, it even works on iPhones!).
 In our experience, about 1 out 4 Uber drivers called us before they'd start to make their way to us.
-Had we not had Google Fi, Uber would've been a lot less useful.
+Had we not had Project Fi, Uber would've been a lot less useful.

 - Make sure the driver that arrives is the same person, with the same car and license plate number, as is listed in the Uber app.